abhishekmishragithub/temporal-task/README.md

 ### 1. Create a Target Repository

-1. Go to GitHub and create a new public repository
+1. Go to GitHub and create a new public repository (for this demo i have [abhishekmishragithub/all-things-gh-bot-test](https://github.com/abhishekmishragithub/all-things-gh-bot-test))
 2. Add a `README.md` file with some initial content
 3. Create an issue in the repository (e.g., "Add bot signature to README")
 4. Note the issue URL (e.g., `https://github.com/yourusername/test-repo/issues/1`)